HrEsben/klassechatten/GUARDIAN_SYSTEM_COMPLETE.md

 ### Flow 3: Guardian #2 Claims Child (Existing User)
 ```
 1. Log in as guardian (already has other children)
-2. Click "Tilknyt Barn" in sidebar OR
+2. Click "Tilknyt Elev" in sidebar OR
 3. Navigate to /claim-child directly
 4. Enter code: ABC12XYZ
 5. Submit → Success!
 Linked to Emma Jensen